skovnats/SVE-Systemic-Verification-Engineering/Reviews/SVE-0-1.md

 # 🤖 AI Multi-Review — S.V.E.
-VIII: Divine Mathematics
+0 (1): The Epistemological Boxing Protocol: A Method for AI-Assisted Collaborative Truth-Seeking and Cognitive Training
 **Date:** 2025-10-26
 **Purpose:** Cross-model interpretation and consistency check of the philosophical and mathematical framework.